PaulMonnery/comics2pdf/README.md

 ```
 python3 comic2pdf.py -d [path/to/directory]
 ```
-> Convert all files in the given directory
+Converts all files from the given directory
 ```
 python3 comic2pdf.py -f [path/to/file]
 ```
-> Convert the file
+Converts the given file

 ### Prerequisites